 Tom Fairchild, Director

-Tom has 14+ years hands-on experience with transit-oriented development (TOD).
-His work leading Arlington’s Clarendon Alliance public-private partnership pushed the envelope toward the phenomenally successful TOD we see there today.
-Subsequent work in the commercial real-estate development world gives him unusual perspectives on how to create livable communities.
+Tom has 20-years hands-on experience with transit-oriented development.
+His grassroots community work leading Arlington’s Clarendon Alliance public-private partnership pushed the envelope toward the phenomenally successful urban space it is today.
+Subsequent work in the commercial real-estate development world gives him broad perspectives on livable communities.

 Moving more people on a transportation network of roads, bridges, and rails is tricky business.
 Additional roads and transit lines are needed, and the existing network must be managed more efficiently.
 The latter process is called “transportation demand management (TDM),” and for neighborhoods like Arlington’s Potomac Yard, it can be a crucial factor in eliminating gridlock […]